negrt/AutomatedUnitTesting/README.md

 # What I learned
 * C# properties
 * How to automate unit testing
+* How to add a DLL in visual studios

 # How to use this application
 This solution is requires the CountryDynamicLinkLibrary.
 See CountryDynamicLinkLibrary repository.